The Transitions Program puts the focus on career planning, training programs, college prep and financial aid.

 Students receive assistance from the Transitions Associate with career planning, college information, training information, college application completion, financial aid information and FAFSA application completion, as well as Accuplacer test registration.

 The program also offers trips to area colleges.
 This past year included visits to University of Connecticut at Avery Point, Three Rivers Community College and Mitchell College.
 We also host mini college fairs and have speakers from additional higher education institutions present to students.

 Students utilize a variety of resources for career planning including: the National College Transition Network’s Career and College Awareness curriculum and College for Adults websites.

-Job, Employment and Training prepares students for the future.
+Job, Education and Training prepares students for the future.

 Program components include: